 Sir Richard and his men escorted the two prisoners back to their camp where they were interrogated.
 It turns out, by a series of dice rolls, that they and their three fallen comrades were a group of five outlaws.
 They insist that there are no others in their band and that they are of the Catholic faith and willing to follow Sir Richard.
-They go by the names of Patrick and Maynard.
+They go by the names of Patrick, or Paddy, and Maynard.

 Squire Patrick was somewhat taken aback to discover that one of the brigands had the same name as him.